 The baking time is the key.
 If you bake your squash too much, the spaghetti squash will not form firm noodles.
 It will be mushy and soft.
 So always check the baking process by:

 If the strands are yellow/golden, slightly caramelized on the sides, and come out easily, it means it is cooked through.

 Flip over the two baked spaghetti squash boats and let the steam come out.
-When the steam is out, wear mitten and hold the squash with one hand and with the other hand pull apart the flesh using a fork.
+When the steam is out, wear a mitten and hold the squash with one hand, and with the other hand, pull apart the flesh using a fork.

 This is a cheesy spaghetti squash casserole recipe using a creamy Alfredo garlic sauce.
 To make the sauce, first, melt butter into a saucepan, then add heavy cream and shredded cheese – Parmesan is the best!

 Pour the sauce over the baking dish containing the baked squash spaghetti.
-Then, use a spoon to combine the sauce into the vegetable noodles to cover all spaghetti evenly and create a creamy garlic spaghetti squash casserole.
+Use a spoon to combine the sauce into the vegetable noodles to cover all spaghetti evenly and create a creamy garlic spaghetti squash casserole.